healexsystems/Healex.HL7-V2-Anonymizer/README.md

 1. Download the latest release to a location of your choice.
 2. Unzip it.
 3. Run the application and enter the path to your v2 messages.
-Make sure to back them up prior as this application will overwrite the original messages.
+Make sure to back them up prior to runing the application since the original messages will be overwritten.

 This application will use the `appsettings.json` to read the values that are to be replaced for each segments and their corresponding subsegments.